opus1993/pubrepo/content/post/2021-05-21-data-evangelist-part-12/index.md

 projects: []
 ---

 Technology on its own will never be enough.
-To have a tangible, sustainable impact on decision making in our company, through our network, and across our industry, we build productive, effective, diverse, collaborative teams of people.
-This post covers highlights from the world we work in, including:
+To have a tangible, sustainable impact on decision making we actually have to build teams of people.
+This post covers highlights from the world we all work in, including:

--   We Predict,
+-   Service provider **We Predict**,
 -   Building teams panel,
 -   Upcoming events,
 -   What will it mean to farm in the future?,